sambody/inkscape-guide-tools/README.md

 - It would be nice if the Margin guides and Centered guides would work _on selected objects_ instead of on the document.
 - The Add Grid Guides should be able to work with other units than pixels.
 And should not always have to be on round pixel positions.

-I was thinking of putting all extensions in one single extension, but I'm not sure.
-It's nice to get directly to the extension you need, especially if you set a keyboard shortcut for it.
-And having a long row of tabs in an extension is not ideal.
-So for now, I keep them separate.

-I really like the fact that they are grouped under the label Guides (under Extensions).
-Unlike the Grid Creator, which is under Extensions > Render...

 ### Licence

 These guide extensions are licenced under the GPL v2, just like Inkscape.